agi AGI and Superintelligence

 Artificial General Intelligence (AGI), machines that can reason, learn, and act as humans do, has long been the holy grail of artificial intelligence research.
 For decades, it existed mostly in theory and science fiction.
 But today, the conversation has shifted from 'if' to 'when'.
-And at the forefront of this new race sits the United States.
+And the United States sits at the forefront of this new race.

 The roots of AGI are American.
 From the Dartmouth Conference of 1956, where the term "artificial intelligence" was coined, to the rise of deep learning at American universities, nearly every major milestone in the pursuit of machine intelligence has a U.S. origin.
 The idea of creating a machine that could "think" as flexibly as a human has been nurtured by American academia, defense agencies, and private enterprise alike, and dramatized repeatedly in American pop culture.